ChameleonCloud/docs/source/technical/gui.rst

 Use the *sign out* menu item to sign out from your current site.

-..
-NOTE(jason): [federation] adjust this note

 .. note::

-   If you do not sign out manually, your session will expire in 30 minutes.
+   If you do not sign out manually, your session will expire in one hour.

 Navigating the GUI